 This really depends on the chair (and how well it’s looked after).
 A chair can last you anywhere from six months to ten years or more.
 The goal is to get as close to the ten year mark as possible, ensuring that you’re getting the most out of your investment.

-Three things that impact the lifespan of a chair:
+So, what are the 3 things that impact the lifespan of a chair?

 Warranty and repairs